RaginiGaggar/Linear-Regression/README.md

 A contour plot visualizes the cost function with contour lines, along with the gradient descent path overlaid to show the optimization trajectory.

-## Usage

-To run the analysis:

-1. Ensure all dependencies are installed.
-2. Place the `Real_Estate.csv` file in the working directory.
-3. Open and execute the `linear_regression.ipynb` notebook in Jupyter Notebook.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust any sections or add more details as needed!
+This README should provide a clear and detailed explanation of your project's code and visualizations.
+Feel free to adjust or expand upon it as needed!